-For non Ametek blowers, the minimum setting of the boiler is calibrated so that the minimum PWM signal to control the Blower motor is 20%.
+The minimum setting of the boiler is calibrated so that the minimum PWM signal to control the Blower motor is 20%.
 The VFD to blower motor operates with a control signal from 20% - 80% Pulse Width Modulation.
 This PWM signal to the VFD can be measured using a multimeter.
-It is a 0- 10volt square wave signal at 110 Hertz.
+It is a 0-10volt square wave signal at 110 Hertz.
 A 20% modulation signal will read 2.0 VDC, and an 80% modulation signal will read 8.0 VDC on an RMS multimeter.
-See Figure 36, page 56.
+See Figure 38, page 57.